The Ruff and Reddy Show

-The Ruff and Reddy Show (also known as Ruff and Reddy) is an American NBC Saturday morning animated television series, is one of the earliest Saturday morning cartoons, and the first series made by Hanna-Barbera Productions.
-The series follows the adventures of Ruff, a smart and steadfast cat; and Reddy, a good-natured and brave (but not overly bright) dog.
+The Ruff and Reddy Show (also known as Ruff and Reddy) is an American animated television series produced by H-B Enterprises for NBC.
+It has been referred to as the earliest original color Saturday-morning cartoon, following Mighty Mouse Playhouse, which was made up of theatrical shorts.
+This was the first series made by Hanna-Barbera.
+The series follows the adventures of Ruff (a smart and steadfast cat) and Reddy (a good-natured and brave—but not overly bright—dog).
 It was presented by Screen Gems, the television arm of Columbia Pictures.
 It premiered in December 1957 and ran for 156 episodes until April 1960, comprising three seasons total.
-It was repeated on NBC Saturday mornings in 1962–63.
+It was repeated on NBC Saturday mornings from 1962 to 1963.
+In the late 1950s, it was sponsored by Post Consumer Brands.

-Hanna and Barbera created The Ruff and Reddy Show for their cartoon studio, then named H-B Enterprises.
-The "buddy" theme had previously been explored in their Tom and Jerry theatrical shorts, but unlike Tom and Jerry, Ruff and Reddy aren't foes, but housemates and best friends.
-The series is notable as one of the earliest original animated television programs, and a pioneering use of limited animation techniques.
+Hanna and Barbera created The Ruff and Reddy Show for their animation studio, then named H-B Enterprises.
+The "buddy" theme had previously been explored in their Tom and Jerry theatrical shorts, but unlike Tom and Jerry, Ruff and Reddy are not foes, but housemates and best friends.
+The series is notable as one of the earliest original animated television programs as well as a pioneer of the use of limited animation techniques for television (even though it was not the first production to use it).

 History

 Background

-In 1957, the animation/director team of William Hanna and Joseph Barbera were terminated from an eighteen-year-long tenure at Metro-Goldwyn-Mayer producing the animated Tom and Jerry and Droopy theatrical short subjects.
+In 1957, the animation director team of William Hanna and Joseph Barbera were terminated from an 18-year tenure at Metro-Goldwyn-Mayer producing the animated Tom and Jerry and Droopy theatrical short subjects.
 Their staff, composed of 110 inkers, painters, and animators, were also let go.
-MGM found it more profitable to continually re-release older cartoons than produce new ones.
+MGM found it more profitable to continually re-release older cartoons than to produce new ones.
 Hanna and Barbera remained a partnership and invested $30,000 out of pocket into a new venture, H-B Enterprises.

-The duo began work on storyboards featuring new characters, the first among them Ruff, a cat, and Reddy, a dog.
+The duo began work on storyboards featuring new characters, the first among them being Ruff (a cat) and Reddy (a dog).
 Hanna later equated their respective names with he and his partners' dispositions at the period in which they were created.
 They forged a deal with former MGM colleague George Sidney in which he received a small percentage of the new company in return for acting as a business representative.
 Sidney arranged for a meeting at Screen Gems, which had at the time been considering re-entering the animation business.
 Feeling confidence in the Ruff and Reddy characters, the duo presented their proposal, along with a streamlined production budget, employing limited animation.